 State Of Play

-Since people in the Early Access program wouldn’t need or have access to this, we decided to test it using a Steam free play weekend because this is precisely how the game will be accessed when completed.
+Since people in the test program wouldn’t need or have access to this, we decided to test it this way because this is precisely how the game will be accessed when completed.

-The game is in Early Access and thus exposes the process of game development.
+The game is in dev and thus exposes the process of game development.
 Stuff can and will break, not work properly etc. That’s how games are made.
 It’s a process.

 Games of this scope are very difficult and very expensive to develop, fine tune and tweak.
 It is a very long and arduous process fraught with problems, challenges, long days, sleepless nights.

-Which is precisely the reason that since we put this up on Early Access, we have been unlocking specific aspects for focus testing so that we can fine tune, fix and tweak those aspects and thus ship a game with less problems than would otherwise be the norm.
+Which is precisely the reason that we have been running these playtests, while unlocking specific aspects for focus testing so that we can fine tune, fix and tweak those aspects and thus ship a game with less problems than would otherwise be the norm.

 So, essentially, you are on the ground floor of where we are, but probably don’t quite understand or appreciate what exactly it takes for us devs to bring our games to you.